Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 ## Configure environment variables

-You need to configure environment variables in order to use the extension's features.
+You need to configure [environment variables](/docs/build/environment-variables) (for example, [`DBT_ENV_VAR1`](/reference/dbt-jinja-functions/env_var)) in order to use the extension's features.
 You can configure environment variables in a couple of different ways (for example, user-level or workspace-level).

 This set up will explain how to configure environment variables at the user-level.
 Use the following table to see which works best for you: